mjajod2/vu-software-containerization/README.md

   `kubectl get pods --show-labels`

+* `cd roles/pod-role-config`

+  `kubectl apply -f . `

+  `kubectl get roles`: Shows the roles.

+  This role can reach pods: `kubectl get pods --as=system:serviceaccount:default:serviceaccount-1`

+  This role cannot reach secrets`kubectl get secrets --as=system:serviceaccount:default:serviceaccount-1`

+* Show network policy:

+  `kubectl get networkpolicies`

 * Install, Upgrade and Uninstall the application using Helm

-  `cd rest-api-chart`
+  `cd helm`   Show the Charts and `cd../../../../`

-  `helm package  web-frontend-charts` Packages the helm chart.
+  Packages the helm chart`helm package web-frontend-chart`

-  `helm install demo ./web-frontend-chart.0.1.0.tgz`: Installs the application.
+  Installs the application.`helm install demo ./web-frontend-chart-1.0.0.tgz`

-  `helm ls`: To show version 0.1.0 installed.
+  Upgrade the version:

-  `sudo nano web-frontend-chart/Chart.yaml`: Change the version number to `2.0.0` here `version: 0.1.0`.
+   Change the version number to `2.0.0` : `sudo nano web-frontend-chart/Chart.yaml`

+  Packages the helm chart again:`helm package web-frontend-chart`

+   To show the current chart version: `helm ls`

-  `helm upgrade demo ./web-frontend-chart-2.0.0.tgz`: Upgrades the application to 2.0.0.
+  Upgrades the application to 2.0.0:  `helm upgrade demo ./web-frontend-chart-2.0.0.tgz`

-  `helm ls`: To show the upgraded 2.0.0 version.
+  To show the upgraded 2.0.0 version: `helm ls`

-  `helm uninstall demo`: To uninstall the application.
+  To uninstall the application:  `helm uninstall demo`

-  `helm ls`: To show the application has been uninstalled.
+  To show the application has been uninstalled:  `helm ls`